Body count x distance / time 2

 · Savo Island, Guadalcanal: after having gutted its cruiser escort, close in on the American invasion fleet and destroy it;

-· Komandorski Island: Sink a crippled American cruiser and its escort, then every enemy afloat in nearby seas; and
+· Komandorski Island: sink a self-crippled American cruiser and its escorts, then every enemy afloat in nearby seas; and

-· Leyte Gulf, Philippines: close in and destroy the vulnerable American invasion fleet.
+· Leyte Gulf, Philippines: close in with its overwhelming firepower and destroy the vulnerable American invasion transports.

-But Admiral Yamamoto, a true samurai and gentleman/scholar, was infected, during his visit to America, with the conviction of ultimate U.S. victory, to the point of convincing his admiral disciples that the victories listed above were not worth the risk involved.
+But Admiral Yamamoto, a true samurai and gentleman/scholar, was infected during his visit to America with the conviction of ultimate U.S. victory, to the extent that he convinced his admiral disciples (even beyond the grave) that the triumphs listed above were not worth their risk.

-Once again, policy makers on both sides agreed to fail at pre-war planning and negotiation.
-They resorted to passive-aggressive militarism instead of the active pursuit of peace—precisely as we are failing at it today.
-All sides committed these errors, rubber-stamped by a castrated League of Nations long before the Manchurian Incident triggered the so-called Second (sic) World War.
+For the nth time, policy makers on both sides agreed to fail at their pre-war planning and negotiations.
+They resorted to passive-aggressive militarism instead of actively pursuing of peace—precisely as we are failing today.
+All sides committed these errors, rubber-stamped by a castrated League of Nations, long before the Manchurian Incident triggered the Second (sic) World War.

-Our United Nations can’t even claim marginal improvement.
-None of today’s governments can claim world peace as its primary goal; none can claim real legitimacy or sovereignty except at gunpoint with our reluctant consent, like during an airline highjack.
-All of them are replaceable and need to be replaced.
+Our United Nations aren’t even marginally better in the long run.
+None of today’s governments can claim world peace as its primary goal; none can claim real legitimacy or sovereignty except at gunpoint with our reluctant consent, as during an airline highjack.
+All of them need to be replaced.

-While the first-rate powers are spellbound by the dynamics of military aggression, the weak are just as tempted to resort to it when the great powers forbear.
-High-ranking fools (the 1990’s Yugoslav Aggressors, for example) have argued that restraint is a sign of weakness to be exploited in full.
+While the first-rate powers are spellbound by the dynamics of military aggression, the weak are equally tempted to resort to it, as long as the great powers forbear.
+High-rank fools (the 1990’s Yugoslav Aggressors, for example) have argued that restraint is a sign of weakness to be fully exploited.

-This dilemma is crucial.
+This dilemma remains crucial.
 When weapon sectarians block the path of peace, they should be disarmed using minimal force.
-This is more a problem of rapid police intervention than a military one carried out too late, as we are accustomed to witness.
-Questionable expedients may be judged legitimate: like arresting tin pot dictators in their bedclothes and pumping sleeping gas into the ventilation shafts of kangaroo legislatures before they can vote for more war.
-We should rely on World Court juried trials, however, for final judgment as to the legitimacy of these tactics.
+This is more a question of rapid police intervention, rather than a military one carried out too late, as we are used to.
+Questionable expedients may be judged legitimate: like arresting tin pot dictators in their bedclothes (Assad) and pumping sleeping gas into the ventilation shaft of kangaroo legislatures (Bosnian Serb) before they can vote for more war.
+However, we should rely on World Court juried trials for final judgment as to the legitimacy of these tactics.
 Local moderates should be encouraged in every other way.

-After enormous sacrifices, a defeated nation may achieve strategic superiority over its former tormentor.
-In time, it may come to resemble its enemy in more ways than it would care to admit—since imitation is the sincerest form of resistance.
-Revived losers may be tempted to challenge their old enemies in a grudge rematch.
-In that case, they have merely traded places; operant parameters remain the same, mirrored but otherwise undisturbed.
+After enormous sacrifices, a defeated nation may achieve strategic superiority over its tormentor.
+It may come to resemble its enemy in more ways than it would like to admit—since imitation is the sincerest form of defiance.
+Revived losers may be tempted to challenge old enemies in a grudge rematch.
+In that case, they have merely traded places: operant parameters remain the same, mirrored but otherwise undisturbed.

 Another factor influences the threat deterrence formula.
 It is the count of person-years wasted in combat, subtracted yearly from the productive pool of labor and permanently from the roster of the living.

-Even if humanity had expended in idleness the titanic effort and resources it had wasted on warfare, everyone could still earn a comfortable living from a twenty-hour workweek and a few years working a half-thousand hours each.
-We could pursue our topics of passion (or do absolutely nothing) for the rest of our lives.
-We’d have found ourselves much richer in any case.
+Even if humanity had expended in idleness the titanic effort and resources wasted on warfare, everyone could still earn a comfortable living from a twenty-hour workweek and a few years of a half-thousand hours each.
+We could have pursued our topics of passion (or done nothing but watch TV) for the rest of our lives.
+We’d be much richer in any case.

 Another crucial factor in the weapon formula is the political cohesion that binds a proletariat to its elite.
 It cannot be faked or coerced for very long.
 Defeat looms if the info proletariat refuses to support its elite spontaneously.
 Popular discontent must remain muted.